SummaryRead the full fact sheet

-There are a number of services available to help a person with drug dependency.
-The best treatment depends on the needs of each person.
+There are a number of services available to help a person experiencing substance dependency.

-- identify how severe the person’s alcohol and other drug use is and how it is impacting their life
+- identify how severe the person’s substance use is and how it is impacting their life

 - identify high-risk people, who will need immediate support